strdr4605/strdr4605.github.io/posts/2025-03-20-neovim-clean-paste.md

 return ();
 ```

-For first use case I can put the cursor inside `<div class="copy-paste">` and do `yat` or `vaty` (yank around tag) to copy the html tag, then move inside `<div id="2"></div>` and paste.
+For the first use case, I can put the cursor inside
+`<div class="copy-paste">` and do `yat` or `vaty` (yank around tag) to copy the HTML tag, then move inside `<div id="2"></div>` and paste.

-But for the other use cases this does not work because `<Component />` is self closing and Neovim can’t select with `t` (tag).
+But for the other use cases, this does not work because
+`<Component />` is self-closing and Neovim can't select with `t` (tag).

-So most often I just use `SHIFT+V` to enter in visual mode on the whole line, move N lines below, select the html tag or Component, then use `y` to copy the selection.
+So most often I just use `SHIFT+V` to enter in visual mode on the whole line, move N lines below, select the HTML tag or Component, then use `y` to copy the selection.

-Now because of `SHIFT+V` the yanked text includes newlines and leading whitespace and when I paste I get this results:
+Now because of `SHIFT+V`, the yanked text includes newlines and leading whitespace, and when I paste I get this result:

 ```html
 <!-- 1: Copy html tag to another parent  -->